kjchung495/seadiver/README.txt

-"toynn" is a Python based DeepLearning Framework which maximized its accessibility for DL beginners.
+"seadiver" is a Python based DeepLearning Framework which maximized its accessibility for DL beginners.

 You can start by creating a model in any desired structure with only 3 required arguments.
 Easily train, predict and visualize your model.

-"toynn" supports 'export' and 'import' function in 'json' format. pip install is available >> "pip install toynn"
+"seadiver" supports 'export' and 'import' function in 'json' format. pip install is available >> "pip install seadiver"

 Simple example for usage is like below.
 =======================================================================
-import toynn
+import seadiver

 #build a model
-model = toynn.model.ANN(input_shape=(1, 784), structure = (100, 100, 100, 10), output="softmax")
+model = seadiver.model.ANN(input_shape=(1, 784), structure = (100, 100, 100, 10), output="softmax")
 model.describe()  #prints how the model looks

 #train